Perspective | For the nation, 9/11 brought devastation. For the D.C. area, it was the start of 13 months of terror.

 “She was obviously a mess,” Lapp recalls.

 The way he says it leaves a sense that she might in some ways still be a mess.
 That he might in some ways still be a mess.
 That many people in the Washington region might in some ways still be a mess.
 The 51-year-old holds back tears as he recalls the specifics of that day.
-Twenty years have passed but his memories remain sharp-edged.
+Twenty years have passed, but his memories remain sharp-edged.

-“Life changed forever after that day for me as a person and for me as an FBI agent,” he says.
+“Life changed forever after that day, for me as a person and for me as an FBI agent,” he says.
 “That day still haunts me.
-I remember going to work every day afterward and listening to WTOP and listening to the wall-to-wall coverage and listening to the body count, and crying.”
+I remember going to work every day afterward and listening to WTOP [radio] and listening to the wall-to-wall coverage and listening to the body count, and crying.”

 He also remembers what happened afterward.

-Note: Correction: A previous version of this article misstated the date of the third anthrax letter.
-It was sent on Oct.
-9. The article has been corrected.